 “What we have developed is an anti-inflammatory nanoparticle – a microscopic particle that binds itself to cells called ‘macrophages’, which are often found at the site of an infection.
 We have found that this nanoparticle essentially blocks inflammation and interrupts the chain of reactions that lead to severe sepsis and ARDS.”

-Dr Adrien Kissenpfennig from the Centre for infection and Immunity said “This is an exciting study demonstrating the effectiveness of a novel nanoparticle formulation in mouse pre-clinical models of sepsis and a new ex-vivo human lung model of ARDS.
+Dr Adrien Kissenpfennig from the Wellcome-Wolfson Institute for Experimental Medicine said “This is an exciting study demonstrating the effectiveness of a novel nanoparticle formulation in mouse pre-clinical models of sepsis and a new ex-vivo human lung model of ARDS.
 This necessary research represents an essential milestone in the development of SAN101, paving the way for continued development towards eventual evaluation in patients.”

-Professor Danny McAuley from the Centre for Infection and Immunity at Queen’s is the lead clinician on the study.
+Professor Danny McAuley from the Wellcome-Wolfson Institute for Experimental Medicine at Queen’s is the lead clinician on the study.
 He said: “At present, there is no effective treatment for either sepsis or ARDS.
 There is a huge clinical need for a drug to fight the inflammation caused by sepsis and ARDS that causes so much damage to the body.
 Through this research, we are well on our way to developing that drug and, with the right funding and strategic partnerships, we could see it being trialled in patients in as little as two or three years.
 This is an exciting development and an excellent example of the potentially life-changing and life-saving impact of Queen’s research.”

 Professor Scott will be presenting the development of SAN101 at the Applied Pharmaceutical Sciences of Great Britain Conference in Nottingham on the 9th September 2015.